alyboba/cfms-website.github.io/src/site/_news/press-release-announcement-of-2018-19-cfms-board.md

 **FOR IMMEDIATE RELEASE**

-**Montreal, Qc &nbsp;September 23, 2018** - The Canadian Federation of Medical Students (CFMS) is proud to announcement the election of the 2018-19 Board of Directors by the membership at our 41st Annual General Meeting (AGM).
+**Montreal, Qc &nbsp;September 23, 2018** - The Canadian Federation of Medical Students (CFMS) is proud to announce the election of the 2018-19 Board of Directors by the membership at our 41st Annual General Meeting (AGM).

 CFMS congratulates all candidates who stood for nomination.&nbsp;

-The composition of the 2018-19 Executive Board is:
+The composition of the 2018-19 CFMS Board is:

 **Past-president & Board Chair:** Dr. Henry Annan, Dalhousie University